kinecosystem/kin-ecosystem-android-sdk/README.md

                   //
             }
       ```
+## Setup Environment
+By default, Kin Ecosystem provides two working environments:
+1. PRODUCTION - Production ecosystem servers and the main private blockchain network.
+2. PLAYGROUND - A staging and testing environment running on test ecosystem servers and a private blockchain test network.<br>

+> Default environment is PLAYGROUND.
+If you wish to run on a different environment (e.g, before deploying your app), you should call `Kin.setEnvironment(KinEnvironment)` before calling `Kin.start(...)`.

 ## [Balance](docs/BALANCE.md)
 The balance API lets you get the last known balance (cached balance), blockchain confirmed balance and observe on balance updates.[(see more)](docs/BALANCE.md)